 Applications for moving during the school year can only be made online using the Family Portal.
-Once the application has been processed and a decision reached, you will receive an email informing you that your child’s school place details are available in the Family Portal.
+Once the application has been processed and a decision reached (ten to 15 school days), you will receive an email informing you that your child’s school place details are available in the Family Portal.
 To view the offer information you will need to log into the Family Portal this will advise you of the school place offered to your child and what you need to do next.

 If you are applying for a school place at a school in another local authority you will need to contact that local authority to find out the process of applying for schools in that area.
 You cannot use the Salford Family Portal to apply to move school place to another area.

 Before you fill in your application you should read the information on this page carefully as it explains the admissions procedure in full.

 How are places allocated?

 In year applications are processed in date order and all applications received on a given date will be considered together.
 If more than one application is received for a particular school and there is only one place available in the year group then the oversubscription criteria will be applied to those applications.